joseriveraphd/cyclistic_r_tableau/README.md

 **For the full detailed analysis with code, see <a href="https://github.com/joseriveraphd/cyclistic_r_tableau/blob/master/finalcode.md"> finalcode.md</a>.
 Note that cyclistic_r.Rproj is a reproducible project in RStudio.**

-# Executive Summary of Recommendations
+# Executive Summary of Recommendations & Insights

-Here are the recommendations <b>in priority order</b>:
+Here are the recommendations and insights <b>in priority order</b>:

-1. Require e-mail sign-ups to track user journeys so that we can uncover behavior patterns and drive conversions from causal riders to annual members.
+1. The number of customers is maximized during the summer months, with a potential conversion event taking place that merits further investigation.

-2. Modify <b>key performance metrics</b> to include number of
+2. Track <b>key performance metrics</b> including the number of
     trips/rides by casual riders vs annual members/subscribers based on geospatial, hourly, and seasonal trends, due to <b>observed differences that can aid in persona development</b>.

 3. Tailor marketing campaigns based on customer type (casual rider vs annual member), season of the year, hourly trends, and locations.

+4. Follow-up with more rigorous geospatial clustering analysis (Data Science team).

 <b><font color="blue"> The following sections contain expanded
 insights/recommendations based on daily, hourly, and seasonal usage of